Table of contents

 Introduction

 Memory allocations involve services that are executed to reserve space in the virtual memory of a computer.
-Dynamic memory allocation does this during runtime or program execution.
+Dynamic memory allocation in C is done during runtime or program execution.
 It is extremely helpful when we want to create Data Structures without any upper limit or do not know the exact number of elements we will store in it.
-Dynamic memory allocation provides methods like malloc(), calloc(), realloc() and free() to allocate memory spaces that can be modified according to the programmer's needs during runtime.
+Dynamic memory allocation provides methods like malloc(), calloc(), realloc(), and free() to allocate memory spaces that can be modified according to the programmer's needs during runtime.

 malloc()